Program Details

 About

-The College of Continuing and Professional Studies (CCAPS) is a family of unique applied programs and students, ranging from construction management, health related fields, information technology, and biological sciences.
-We gather approximately 15–25 students into an interdisciplinary group to explore every corner of San Ramon and Palmares, a blue collar regional center in Alejuela province.
+The College of Continuing and Professional Studies (CCAPS) is a family of unique applied programs and students, ranging from construction management, several healthcare administration-related, information technology, and various applied Master’s degrees.
+We gather approximately 15–25 students into an interdisciplinary group to explore every corner of San Ramon and Palmares, a blue-collar regional center in Alejuela province.
 By day, you will pursue your academic interests, and by night, you will share your learning with your classmates.
 Take in the cultural immersion that is uniquely Costa Rica: the rain forest, salsa dancing, coffee and Manuel Antonio National Park on the Pacific coast.
 Pura vida!

-Formerly known as the Construction and Facility Management Pura Vida tour since 2013, this program is now a college-wide program of CCAPS, integrating varied disciplines into a unique cultural immersion.
-All undergraduate students will likely work on a common project that is selected to impact all disciplines in some way.
+Originally started as the Construction and Facility Management Pura Vida tour in 2013, this program has evolved into a college-wide program of CCAPS, integrating varied disciplines into a unique cultural immersion.
+The program is open to all University students in non-CCAPS programs, provided their academic interests can be met on location.
+All undergraduate students will likely work on a common project, typically a non-profit agency or organization of need, that is selected to impact all academic disciplines in some way.
 Graduate students will generally develop their own site visit programs with help from our local program hosts.
-The program will include 2 program leaders, selected depending on total enrollment from each of the study areas.
+The program will include at least two program leaders, selected depending on total enrollment from each of the study areas.

 This program is administered by College of Continuing & Professional Studies.
 Applications are processed by the Learning Abroad Center.